 - Use as many capture tools as you need

-- But as few as possible (everything you use to capture is something else to process)
+- But as few as possible (every tool you use is something else to process)

 - And know when not to capture (“send me an email on that!”)